In this home-inquiry lab you will explore the growth of

 set the empty petri dish in a safe place,

 specified by your teacher.
+Do this before you add liquid to the dish.
 Create a slip of paper to place

 partly under your dish that has your name, class period,